Apply: Sterile Processing Technician

 Admission to the program is based on a first-come, first served basis and requires immunization records, passing the drug screen/background check.
 Late or incomplete applications will not be accepted.
-Winter 2023 applications will be accepted from October 17th to December 30th.
+Fall 2023 applications will be accepted from July 10th to September 15th.

 IHP’s Sterile Processing program provides knowledge and hands-on experience to work as a Sterile Processing Technician.
 Upon successful completion of our program, you may obtain certification through the Certification Board for Sterile Processing and Distribution, Inc. (CBSPD)

 Once you are employed and work in a sterile processing department for 1-year, and meet a minimum number of hours performing a variety of sterile processing tasks, you may obtain certification through the International Association of Healthcare Central Service Material Management (IAHCSMM).